This blog was published on the 21st of April 2020. This article was updated on the 8th of December 2021.

 Actors are known to abuse ongoing happenings for their own gain, where the COVID-19 pandemic is not excluded.
 This article provides insight in an amateuristic ‘ransomware’ sample that uses Windows’ text to speech feature to continuously play Corona virus to further scare the user.

 The sample was obtained after a request for help was posted in the Malware Research group on Telegram, after a user was infected with this malware.
 It seems that my public submission on the 14th of April 2020 lead to the file to be on VirusTotal, where S!Ri found it.

 At first, observations regarding the sample on the infected machine will be given.
 After that, the sample will be analysed in the usual step-by-step manner.
 Lastly, information on the actor is given.

 Table of contents

 A video that showed the aftermath of the infection was posted by the user in the Malware Research group on Telegram.
 In this video, a message related to the Corona virus was shown prior to the login screen.
-Once logged in, a custom back ground was shown, the text to speech capability played Corona virus, and a message box that requested the password to decrypt the files popped up.
-The messagebox looks like the Visual Basic Script displays.
-Text to speech is commonly used in Visual Basic Script based scripts that are meant to scare the user.
+Once logged in, a custom background was shown, the text to speech capability played Corona virus, and a message box that requested the password to decrypt the files popped up.
+The message box looks like the ones Visual Basic Scripts display.
+Text to speech is commonly used to scare the user.

 Per the GNU strings utility, the sample is a Windows executable: PE32 executable (GUI) Intel 80386, for MS Windows.